 Herpes zoster, also called shingles, is an infectious condition caused by varicella zoster virus (VZV), the same virus that causes varicella zoster (chickenpox).
 After a case of chickenpox run its course, the virus lies dormant in the ganglia of the spinal nerve tracts.
 Then the virus reactivates and travels along the peripheral nerves to the skin, where the viruses multiply and produce painful vesicular eruptions.
 It is most common in older adults and people who have weak immune systems.

 Although VZV typically affects the trunk of the body, the virus may also be noted on the buttocks or face.
-If an ophthalmic nerve is involved, the client may potentially experience keratitis, ulceration and possibly blindness.
+If an ophthalmic nerve is involved, the client may potentially experience keratitis, ulceration, and possibly blindness.
 Secondary infection resulting from scratching the lesions is common.

 An individual with an outbreak of VZV is infectious for the first 2 to 3 days after the eruption.
 The incubation period ranges from 7 to 21 days.
 The total course of the disease is 10 days to 5 weeks from onset to full recovery.
 Some individuals may develop painful postherpetic neuralgia long after the lesions heal.

-Shingles is characterized initially by a burning, tingling, numbness or itchiness of the skin in the affected area.
+Shingles is characterized initially by a burning, tingling, numbness, or itchiness of the skin in the affected area.
 VZV infection can lead to central nervous system (CNS) involvement; pneumonia develops in about 15% of cases.
 Approximately 20% of people who have had chickenpox will develop herpes zoster.

-Nursing Care Plans
+Nursing Care Plans and Management

 - Alteration in muscle tone